davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 A practitioner mindset can also be an impediment.
 When stakeholders have a keyhole view (see the next section!) they often hold an explicit or implicit belief that the way the process runs today is the only viable shape of the process.
 "We've always done it this way" leads to "We have to do it this way".
 These beliefs create resistance to change, and even resistance to discussing change.

-The first shift an automation project invites of its stakeholders is to move from "how" the process is done today, to "why" the process is done that way, and then to "how" the process _could_ be done.
+The first conceptual shift an automation project invites of its stakeholders is to move from "how" the process is done today, to "why" the process is done that way, and then to "how" the process _could_ be done.
 It breaks those assumptions that today's way is the only way, and refocuses conversations around outcomes instead of hands-on minutia.

 A practitioner mindset can show its value again during this conversation.
 Because "whys" often stem from values, the conversation can be self-grounding: stakeholders who might otherwise resist change see their goals reflected in the articulation of "why", and become more open to reconsidering "how".
 Focusing on the shared value of the outcome creates trust.